Refuse & Recycling Collections

 - An alternating fortnightly collection of residual waste which can’t be recycled (current black bin).
 This waste would continue to go to the Energy-from-waste Plant in Allington.

 - A separate fortnightly collection of garden waste (A new brown wheeled bin would be provided) – Residents would be able to ‘opt in’ to this service for a small annual charge if they wish to do so.
 This charge would help fund the proposed improvements to kerbside recycling services.

-It is hoped that, if the proposed new services go ahead, savings of more than £3m could be generated collectively across the four authorities and that average recycling performance could increase to over 50 per cent.
+It is hoped that, if the proposed new services go ahead, savings of more than £2.5m could be generated collectively across the three authorities and that average recycling performance could increase to over 50 per cent.
 However, this is all subject to the tender process and will depend on the tender submissions provided by contractors.
-Tenders are due to be assessed between April & June 2018, with a final decision being made in July or August.
+Tenders are due to be assessed between April & June 2018, with a final decision being made in August.

 Progress on this project will be regularly reported to the Street Scene & Environment Advisory Board, and those reports can be found on the relevant page of our website.